BobbyRaj17/k8sLevel3/README.md

     kubectl apply -f install/kubernetes/istio-demo-auth.yaml
 ```

-> By default this come with zipkin and kiali, we can use port forward to access them.
+> By default zipkin and kiali comes with istio package, we can use port forward to access them.

-for e.g. kiali refer the below screenshot
+for kiali refer the below screenshot
 ![Kiali](images/kiali.png)